 - push the boundaries of our physical whereabouts — be able to get inspired by and shape our opinions based what some of the smartest people alive on the planet are saying.

-And it is the vastness of the ocean that makes it so difficult to use the Internet this way.
-And that is why this article
+But it is the vastness of the ocean that makes it so difficult to leverage this power of the Internet.
+And that is why this article.

 So without further ado, let me present my answer to the question —

 How to surf the Internet to find motivating and insightful content?

 So here I have distilled the process of surfing into 4 rules that you should follow to be a good surfer.

 4 Rules For Discovering Better Content over the Internet: